JosePena93/XDR/README.md

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey in IT has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security team as a Jr Security Engineer.
+My journey in IT has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security team as a SOC Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]